HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 The tenets of the Oath of the Ancients have been preserved for uncounted centuries.
 This oath emphasizes the principles of good above any concerns of law or chaos.
-Its four central principles are simple.\
+Its four central principles are simple.<br/>
-**Kindle the Light.** Through your acts of mercy, kindness, and forgiveness, kindle the light of hope in the world, beating back despair.\
+**Kindle the Light.** Through your acts of mercy, kindness, and forgiveness, kindle the light of hope in the world, beating back despair.<br/>
 **Shelter the Light.** Where there is good, beauty, love, and laughter in the world, stand against the wickedness that would sw allow it.
-Where life flourishes, stand against the forces that would render it barren.\
+Where life flourishes, stand against the forces that would render it barren.<br/>
 **P reserve Your Own Light.** Delight in song and laughter, in beauty and art.
-If you allow the light to die in your own heart, you can’t preserve it in the world.\
+If you allow the light to die in your own heart, you can’t preserve it in the world.<br/>
 **Be the Light.** Be a glorious beacon for all who live in despair.
 Let the light of your joy and courage shine forth in all your deeds.